Beorlor/C-tips/ProcessControlExamples(Fork/Pipe/Dup/...)/README.md

 This repository is created for educational purposes and to provide practical examples for students and programmers learning about process control in Unix-like operating systems.

-Special thanks to [Herbie Vine](https://twitter.com/herbievine) for the examples and [Reactive](https://reactive.so/post/42-a-comprehensive-guide-to-pipex) for the comprehensive guide to pipex.
+Special thanks to [Herbie Vine](https://twitter.com/herbievine) for the examples from (https://reactive.so/post/42-a-comprehensive-guide-to-pipex) pipex guide.

 ---